patologiivest/empaia-howto/README.md

 - [Windows Install Guide](https://docs.docker.com/desktop/install/windows-install/)
 - [Linux Install Guide](https://docs.docker.com/desktop/install/linux-install/)

-When Docker is installed you can install `eats` simply as a [python package](https://pypi.org/project/empaia-app-test-suite/), i.e. open a up a command line (if you use windows, you have to enter a Linux shell in WSL via the Windows Terminal) and type:
+When Docker is installed you can install `eats` as a [python package](https://pypi.org/project/empaia-app-test-suite/), i.e. open a up a command line (if you use windows, you have to enter a Linux shell in WSL via the Windows Terminal) and type:
 ```bash
 pip install empaia-app-test-suite